 - Internalization – Converting explicit knowledge into personal skill sets or insights, effectively turning it back into tacit form.

 As this cycle repeats, organizational knowledge deepens, driving innovation and problem-solving.
-The SECI model reminds us that formal documentation alone is not enough—socialization and personal assimilation of knowledge are equally crucial.
+The SECI model reminds us that formal documentation alone is not enough—socialization and personal assimilation of knowledge are equally important.

 Reference: ISO 30401:2018 (Knowledge Management Systems Requirements) and Harvard Business Review on SECI Model.